rnd195/my-marp-themes/samples/beamer-template.md

 ---
 # Title page ad hoc fix

-- If the title of your presentation is too long and the border intersects with the text underneath, use
+- If the title of your presentation is too long and the border intersects with the text underneath, use the following

 ```html
 # Title